 Many states, including California, New York, and Texas, have strict laws limiting truck idling to 5 minutes or less in most cases.
 However, some states offer exemptions for trucks equipped with APUs.

+The Environmental Protection Agency (EPA) promotes APUs as an effective solution for reducing emissions and fuel waste.
 Truckers should verify individual state laws, as some require CARB (California Air Resources Board)-approved APUs that meet emission standards.

 How To Choose the Right APUs For Your Truck

-When selecting an APU, consider the following factors:
+When selecting an APU, consider the following factors

 - Power Needs – Determine how much power is required for your truck’s HVAC system, electronics, and appliances.